 \subsection{Cannon-Thurston Laminations}

 In this section we shall define laminations in the context of a hyperbolic group $H$ acting properly on a hyperbolic metric space $X$.
-For instance, $X$ could be the Cayley graph of a hyperbolic group $G$ containing $H$.
-The orbit map will be denoted by $i$.
-The laminations we describe in this section go back to \cite{mitra-endlam} and correspond intuitively to (limits) of geodesic segments in $H$ whose geodesic realizations in $X$ live outside large balls about a base-point.
+For instance, $X$ could be a Cayley graph of a hyperbolic group $G$ containing $H$.
+We choose, as before, a generating set of $H$, and in case $X$ is a Cayley graph of a hyperbolic supergroup $G$, we assume that the generating set of $H$ is extended to one of $G$, ensuring a natural inclusion map $i: \Gamma_H \to \Gamma_G$.
+Choosing a base-point $*$, the orbit map from the vertex set of $H$ to $X$, sending $h$ to $h*$ will be denoted by $i$.
+Further $i$ is extended to the edges of $\Gamma_H$ by sending them to geodesic segments in $X$.
+The laminations we consider in this section go back to \cite{mitra-endlam} and correspond intuitively to (limits) of geodesic segments in $H$ whose geodesic realizations in $X$ live outside large balls about a base-point.

 We recall some basic facts and notions (cf. \cite{mitra-endlam, mitra-pams}).
-If $\lambda$ is a geodesic segment in $\Gamma_H$ a {\bf geodesic realization} $\lambda^r$, of $\lambda$, is a geodesic in $X$ joining the end-points of $i({\lambda})$.
+If $\lambda$ is a geodesic segment in $\Gamma_H$, a {\bf geodesic realization} $\lambda^r$, of $\lambda$, is a geodesic in $X$ joining the end-points of $i({\lambda})$.